Parameterized Model-checking of Discrete-Timed Networks and Symmetric-Broadcast Systems: Solving PMCP for Specifications over Infinite Executions

 Take exactly enough processes to assign them to one copy $G_e^1$ of $C_e$ for every $e \in E_\good$, and $\mathfrak{m}$ copies $G_e^1, \dots G_e^{\mathfrak{m}}$ of $C_e$ for every $e \in E_\sgood$.

-Given a group of processes $G_e^i$, for some $i$ and $e$, we define the following operations: \begin{itemize} \item \textbf{flush}: $G_e^i$ simulates (using Lemma~\ref{lem: rb-system composition}) the portion of $C_e(h)$ which it has not yet simulated, up to but not including the broadcast; \item \textbf{load}: in case $C_e(h)$ contains the designated occurrence of $e$, then $G_e^i$ simulates (using Lemma~\ref{lem: rb-system composition}) the path $C_e(h,1)$; \item \textbf{swap}: we say that we \emph{swap} process $1$ into $G_e^i$ to mean that process $1$ and process $j$ in $G_e^i$ (where $j$ is a process that will take the edge $e$ the next time the designated transition will be reached by $G_e^i$) exchange their group associations.
+Given a group of processes $G_e^i$, for some $i$ and $e$, we define the following operations: \begin{itemize} \item \textbf{flush}: $G_e^i$ simulates (using Lemma~\ref{lem: rb-system composition}) the portion of $C_e(h)$ which it has not yet simulated, up to but not including the broadcast; \item \textbf{load}: in case $C_e(h)$ contains the designated occurrence of $e$, then $G_e^i$ simulates (using Lemma~\ref{lem: rb-system composition}) the path $C_e(h,1)$; \item \textbf{swap}: we say that we \emph{swap} process $1$ into $G_e^i$ to mean that process $1$ and process $j$ in $G_e^i$ (where $j$ is a process that takes the edge $e$ in the designated occurrence of $e$ on $C_e$) exchange their group associations.
 I.e., process $1$ joins $G_e^i$, and process $j$ takes its place in the former group of process $1$; \item \textbf{recharge}: if $e$ is \good, we say that we \emph{recharge} $C_e$ to mean that the group $G_e^i$ simulates (using Lemma~\ref{lem: rb-system composition}) tracing $D_e$ until reaching (but not executing) the designated occurrence of $e$. \item \textbf{mark}: if $e$ is \sgood, we may mark a group $G_e^i$ as {\em used} or {\em fresh} by setting or resetting a virtual flag. \end{itemize}

 Obviously (except for flush and mark), not every operation above can be taken at any time.
-For example, a swap is allowed only at a time process $1$ and $j$ are in the same state (e.g., just after $G_e^i$ is loaded).
+In particular, a swap is allowed only at a time process $1$ and $j$ are in the same state, e.g., when process $1$ is at the source of $e$ and $G_e^i$ has just been loaded (and thus process $j$ is also at the source of $e$).

 We are now ready to construct $\rho''$.
 The initial configuration of $\rho''$ is obtained by having all processes at the beginning of the cycles they were assigned to, and process $1$ assigned to the group $G^1_{e'}$ where $e'$ is the first edge on $\beta''$ (this can be done because $e'$ appears in the first transition taken in the cycle $C_{e'}$).
 Note that this satisfies the requirement that $\rho''$ starts in a configuration in $\puwd_l$.
 The rest is done in blocks, where in the $i$'th block we extend $\rho''$ with a path $\xi_i$ containing $K$ broadcasts and whose projection on process $1$ is the portion of $\beta''$ after the $(i-1)K$ broadcast up to and including the $iK$ broadcast --- which we call $\beta''_i$.
 The construction will ensure that $\xi'$, defined as the concatenation of the $\xi_i$s, weakly-simulates all the cycles of all the groups, and thus by Remark~\ref{rem: weakly-simulates}, will maintain the following invariant $(\dagger)$: at the configuration $f$ at the start of each block, the processes in every group of the form $G_e^i$ are in states corresponding to the initial configuration $g$ of $C_e$ (i.e., $\restr{f}{G_e^i} = g$).
 The invariant obviously holds for the first block by our choice of the initial configuration of $\rho''$.